Norwich City v Sunderland

 Post update

-Attempt saved.
-Joe Gelhardt (Sunderland) right footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Daniel Neil with a headed pass.
+Attempt blocked.
+Jack Clarke (Sunderland) right footed shot from the left side of the box is blocked.
+Assisted by Édouard Michut.

+Attempt blocked.
+Gabriel Sara (Norwich City) left footed shot from the centre of the box is blocked.
+Assisted by Onel Hernández.

 Post update